utpal-maiti/nextjs-creating-and-hosting-a-full-stack-site-5952443/README.md

 # Next.js: Creating and Hosting a Full-Stack Site
 This is the repository for the LinkedIn Learning course `Next.js: Creating and Hosting a Full-Stack Site`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+Many web developers focus solely on one part of an application: the front end, the back end, the database, or the hosting platform.
+However, JavaScript has become such a pervasive language that it can be used for all of these parts.
+This means that a single JavaScript developer can now create an entire web application, a task that used to require an entire team.
+In this course, full-stack development instructor Shaun Wassell shows developers how to do exactly that by using Next.js to build a full-stack application.
+Find out how to build basic React interfaces in Next.js, add back-end functionality to Next.js applications, make network requests, and finally host a full-stack Next.js application so that anyone can use it.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.